metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-FileSystemPath.md

 ### -Quiet

-If specified, does not write any warnings or errors, only true or false is returned.
+If specified, no information, warning or error message is shown, only true or false is returned

 ```yaml
 Type: System.Management.Automation.SwitchParameter